banga/git-split-diffs/README.md

 ### Syntax highlighting

 Syntax highlighting is enabled by default.
-It uses the same technology as vscode, via [shiki](shikijs/shiki).
+It uses the same technology as vscode, via [shiki](https://github.com/shikijs/shiki/).
 Each theme specifies a default syntax highlighting theme to use, but that can be overridden by:

 ```
 git config split-diffs.syntax-highlighting-theme <name>
 ```

-Supported syntax highlighting themes are named here: https://github.com/shikijs/shiki/blob/master/docs/themes.md
+Supported syntax highlighting theme names are mentioned here: https://github.com/shikijs/shiki/blob/master/docs/themes.md#all-themes

 Syntax highlighting is the slowest operation, so you can disable it for faster diffs: